gbmhunter/blog/content/programming/firmware/controlling-led-brightness-using-pwm/_index.md

 Different people can detect flicker at different frequencies.
 The _flicker fusion threshold_ is the frequency at which flicker is no longer detected to an average human observer[^wikipedia-flicker-fusion-threshold].
 It depends a lot on the exact circumstances, but a general value of 60-90Hz is often used.
 You want the PWM frequency to be much higher than this to avoid edge-cases!
 A frequency of 1kHz is a good starting point.
 {{% /aside %}}

 So we can very the duty cycle of the PWM to vary the light output (radiant flux) of the LED.
 0% duty cycle would make the LED turn off, and 100% duty cycle would be full brightness.
+The video below shows an LED being controlled in this manner.

+{{% youtube id="fighUuuayOU" %}}

-The nice thing is that radiant flux varies very linearly with duty cycle.
+The nice thing is that radiant flux (and intensity) varies very linearly with duty cycle.
 This is great if humans are not involved (e.g. agricultural grow LEDs for plants).
 However if you look at an LED whose duty cycle is linearly varied from 0% to 100%, you won't perceive a uniform change in brightness!
-More on this below...

-{{% youtube id="fighUuuayOU" %}}
+You can see this in the above video, it seem to go from off to quite bright really early in the cycle.

 ## Adjusting For Our Eyes (Perceived Brightness)